cwthackeray/T22_NCC/README.md

 Contains data analysis steps required for the main text figures in Thackeray et al. 2022.
 For brevity, this only applies to the CMIP6 ensemble.
-The code for all of this analysis uses CDO.
+CDO was used for all analysis.